Quick & Easy Jambalaya Recipe

 - Cover the pot, then simmer for approx. 20 minutes on a low/ medium heat, stirring on occasion, until the rice is cooked.
 A taste test is always recommended at this point to ensure rice cooked through.

-- Serve, sprinkled with a little parsley.
+- Serve, sprinkled with a little fresh parsley if desired.
 Season to taste.